axtk/routescape/README.md

 );
 ```

+### `<Area>`

+`<Area>`, the image map route link component, has the same props and semantics as its HTML counterpart: the `<area>` tag.

 ### Navigation mode

 By default, after the link navigation occurs, the user can navigate back by pressing the browser's *back* button.
-Optionally, by setting `data-navigation-mode="replace"` a link component can be configured to replace the navigation history entry, which will prevent the user from returning to the previous location by clicking the browser's *back* button.
+Optionally, by setting `data-navigation-mode="replace"`, a route link component can be configured to replace the navigation history entry, which will prevent the user from returning to the previous location by clicking the browser's *back* button.

-## `<Area>`

-`<Area>`, the image map route link component, has the same props and semantics as its HTML counterpart: the `<area>` tag.
-Setting the optional `data-navigation-mode="replace"` prop on `<Area>` has the same effect as with `<A>`.

 ## `useRoute()`